Newstalk: Format

 The station is the only commercial radio station in Ireland to take on an exclusively news and current affairs based format.
 News is broadcast every hour.
 The station's flagship morning programme is  Newstalk Breakfast, presented by Ciara Kelly and Shane Coleman with Joe Lynham presenting business coverage.
 Following on from Newstalk Breakfast is The Pat Kenny Show.
 The show mixes current affairs analysis, human interest interviews with light entertainment stories and live music.
 From midday, Andrea Gilligan presents Lunchtime Live, where she invites callers to have their  say on the topics of the day.
 Seán Moncrieff broadcasts from 2pm with The Moncrieff Show, covering politics, history, popular culture and many other topics.
-Newstalk's drive time show, is The Hard Shoulder with Kieran Cuddihy.
+Newstalk's drive time show, is The Hard Shoulder.
 It's on every weekday afternoon from 4–7pm and is a round-up of the day's events and interviews with the people at the centre of the stories.
 Off The Ball is on at 7pm and covers Irish sport and stories to the Newstalk audience with in depth analysis and debate.